 There are a variety of reasons a refrigerator won’t cool.
-If you would like to spare yourself a little time and burden, give Evans Appliance Repair a call for refrigerator repair in CITY, ST. We’re happy to come out and troubleshoot the cooling issue as well as repair it for you.
+If you would like to spare yourself a little time and burden, give Evans Appliance Repair a call for refrigerator repair in New Jersey.
+We’re happy to come out and troubleshoot the cooling issue as well as repair it for you.

 When a refrigerator is no longer cold, it’s time to see what the issue could be.
 Most times it is something as simple as a routine coil cleaning behind the appliance.
 But, with these new refrigerators, they’re equipped with a variety of sensors too.

 Before we look too deep, we inspect the most typical and easy reasons for this issue.
 Here are a couple of of the things that we’ve found lead to a refrigerator not cooling:

 Is the cord plugged into an outlet?
 This will seem like it is a odd question, but we have been called out to jobs that this was the issue.
 Somehow, it was not plugged in.
 Maybe a a pet unplugged it, or an electrician during a service visit.
 Whatever the reason may be, make sure it is plugged in.

 Look at the thermostat inside.
 This is a very common problem for anyone with children in the home.
 After all, kids are fascinated with buttons and dials and so, without understanding they’re doing something wrong, they play with them.
 So, check that the thermostat temperature isn’t the reason for the warm refrigerator.